shinesolutions/aem-aws-stack-builder/docs/configuration.md

 ### AEM generic configuration properties:

+These configurations are applicable for both AEM Full-Set and Consolidated architectures.

 | Name | Description | Required? | Default |
 |------|-------------| ----------|---------|
 | aem.version | AEM version number, used for version-specific feature implementations.
 Valid values are `6.2`, `6.3`, or `6.4` | Mandatory | |